graphqlsydney/graphqlsydney/2022/09/202209-graphql-sydney.md

 ^
-Alembic is our sponsor tonight for all the things you see in real life and online, including both speakers, who are from Alembic.
+Alembic is our sponsor tonight for all the things you see in real life and online, including two speakers, who are from Alembic.
 Alembic are a boutique consultancy who love all web technologies, but especially GraphQL, Elixir, React, and Typescript.
 If you need a hand with a project or API, you should get in touch with them!

 ---